 For instance, Apple claims that adding a Blackmagic eGPU can give the 13-inch model 3.2 times the performance in Final Cut Pro X and the 15-inch model 4.7 times the performance in Maxon Cinema 4D when compared to doing the same tasks without an eGPU.
 That’s an eye-catching increase.

-In short, with great power comes a great price tag.
-But if you’re considering getting an eGPU, you should be looking at the 15-inch model rather than the 13-inch version — a massively powerful graphics card should be matched with a massively powerful processor in order to avoid bottlenecks, after all.
+In short, with great power comes great expense.
+But if you’re considering an eGPU, you should be looking at the 15-inch model rather than the 13-inch version — a massively powerful graphics card should be matched with a massively powerful processor in order to avoid bottlenecks, after all.

 Now to get our hands dirty.
 Performance really should be the deciding factor between buying a 13-inch and 15-inch MacBook Pro.
 The simplest way of breaking it down is that unless you need your machine for editing 4K video or playing games, you probably don’t need the extra power that comes with the larger model.

 The 13-inch MacBook Pro comes with four different basic configurations, each of which can be further customized, ranging in price from $1,299 to $1,999.
 The base model starts with a 1.4GHz quad-core 8th-generation Intel i5 processor with Turbo Boost up to 3.9GHz.
-It has 8GB of memory, a 128GB SSD and Intel Iris Plus Graphics 645.
-This model can be customized to have a 1.7GHz quad-core 8th-generation Intel i7 chip with Turbo Boost up to 4.5GHz, 16GB of memory and up to 2TB of SSD storage.
+It has 8GB of memory, a 256GB SSD and Intel Iris Plus Graphics 645.
+This model can be customized to have a 1.7GHz quad-core 8th-generation Intel i7 chip with Turbo Boost up to 4.5GHz, 16GB of memory, and up to 2TB of SSD storage.

 If you wanted to get the most powerful 13-inch option, you’d go for the $1,999 version.
-This comes with a 2.4GHz quad-core 8th-generation Intel i5 processor with Turbo Boost up to 4.1GHz, 8GB of memory, a 512GB SSD and Intel Iris Plus Graphics 655.
-You can upgrade this to have a 2.8GHz quad-core 8th-generation Intel i7 processor, 16GB of memory and up to 2TB of SSD storage.
+This comes with a 2GHz quad-core 10th-generation Intel i5 processor with Turbo Boost up to 3.8GHz, 16GB of memory, a 1TB SSD, and Intel Iris Plus Graphics 655.
+You can configure this to have a 2.3GHz quad-core 10th-generation Intel i7 processor, 32GB of memory, and up to 4TB of SSD storage.

 While that shows the 13-inch MacBook Pro has a fair amount of wiggle room when it comes to customization, there are some limitations.
-For example, there’s no way to upgrade the on-board graphics card or go beyond 16GB of memory.
+For example, there’s no way to upgrade the onboard graphics or go beyond 32GB of memory.
 That’s because, really, the 13-inch model is aimed more at consumers than professionals — the type of person who may encode the odd video here and there, but doesn’t go much beyond that.

-The first of these options comes with a 2.6GHz six-core 9th-generation Intel i7 processor with Turbo Boost up to 4.5GHz, 16GB of memory, a 256GB SSD and a Radeon Pro 555X.
-This can be customized to have a 2.4GHz eight-core 9th-generation Intel i9 processor with Turbo Boost up to 5.0GHz, 32GB of memory, a Radeon Pro 560X graphics chip and up to 4TB of SSD storage.
-That maxed-out configuration will set you back a whopping $4,799.
+Since you can’t pre-configure this laptop, you’ll also find it with a 2.4GHz eight-core 9th-generation Intel i9 processor with Turbo Boost up to 5.0GHz, 32GB of memory, a Radeon Pro 560X graphics chip, and up to 4TB of SSD storage.
+That maxed-out configuration typically sets you back a whopping $4,799.